stfxecutables/model_variance/drafts/details.md

 pairwise distance / similarity metrics (e.g. Cohen's Kappa).

 We also perform multiple repeats so that we can get a distribution on the various metrics above.
-Each repeat has a different test set.
+Each repeat has a different test set, and each repeat and run uses a different, independently-seeded random number generator, so we expect variance as well from repeat to repeat.

 # Data

-I use most of the 40 tabular datasets used in https://arxiv.org/abs/2106.11189.
+I use most of the 39 tabular datasets used in https://arxiv.org/abs/2106.11189.
-I exclude two datasets (Fashion MNIST, and DevnagariScript) which are in fact image datasets, for 38 datasets total:
+I exclude two datasets (Fashion MNIST, and DevnagariScript) which are in fact image datasets, and for 37 datasets total:

 | name                                   |   n_sample |   n_feat |   n_majority_cls |   n_minority_cls |   n_cls |
 |:---------------------------------------|-----------:|---------:|-----------------:|-----------------:|--------:|